sphinx-doc/sphinx/doc/domains.rst

 describe Python objects, a default domain can be selected with either the config value :confval:`default_domain` or this directive:

-.. directive:: .. default-domain:: name
+.. rst:directive:: .. default-domain:: name

    Select a new default domain.
 While the :confval:`default_domain` selects a global default, this only has an effect within the same file.